Troubleshooting in Managed Service for Kubernetes

 kubectl get namespace <namespace> --output=json \ | jq '.spec = {"finalizers":[]}' > temp.json && \ curl --insecure --header "Content-Type: application/json" \ --request PUT --data-binary @temp.json \ 127.0.0.1:8001/api/v1/namespaces/<namespace>/finalize

-right away, as this may cause the stuck resources to remain in your Managed Service for Kubernetes cluster.
+We do not recommend deleting the namespace with the Terminating status using finalizer right away, as this may cause the stuck resources to remain in your Managed Service for Kubernetes cluster.

-enabled.
-Only the Managed Service for Kubernetes nodes whose pods are ready to accept user traffic get the HEALTHY
+This is normal behavior for a load balancer with External Traffic Policy: Local enabled.
+Only the Managed Service for Kubernetes nodes whose pods are ready to handle user traffic get the HEALTHY status.
+All other nodes are labeled as UNHEALTHY.

-To find out the policy type of a load balancer created using a LoadBalancer
+To check the policy type of a load balancer created using a LoadBalancer service, run this command:

-kubectl describe svc <LoadBalancer_type_service_name> \
+kubectl describe svc <LoadBalancer_service_name> \

 | grep 'External Traffic Policy'